signum-network/signum-pool/react-pool/README.md

 > **DO NOT USE THE DEPRECATED UNIVERSAL ANALYTICS PROPERTY, EXAMPLE: UA-XXXXX**

 ## URL used for embed in trading viewer page

-_I used bitly.com for shortening these links, the first link is the mini widget, and the second one is the large widget_

 -   https://s.tradingview.com/embed-widget/tickers/?locale=en#%7B%22symbols%22%3A%5B%7B%22description%22%3A%22BTC%2FSIGNA%22%2C%22proName%22%3A%22BITTREX%3ASIGNABTC%22%7D%2C%7B%22description%22%3A%22SIGNA%2FUSD%22%2C%22proName%22%3A%22BITTREX%3ASIGNAUSD%22%7D%5D%2C%22colorTheme%22%3A%22dark%22%2C%22isTransparent%22%3Afalse%2C%22showSymbolLogo%22%3Atrue%2C%22width%22%3A%22100%25%22%2C%22height%22%3A104%2C%22utm_source%22%3A%22www.tradingview.com%22%2C%22utm_medium%22%3A%22widget_new%22%2C%22utm_campaign%22%3A%22tickers%22%7D